GrgBekh/DevOps_ITMO_course/README.md

 # DevOps_ITMO_course

-This is a first lab of DevOps course at ITMO university
+This is a second lab of DevOps course at ITMO university

-This code contains DAG for dot product computing
+This code contains DAG for dot product computing using two python operators for generation and one spark worker for multiplication and reduction using accumulators spark code at spark and dags at dag folders

 You can just simply clone this branch and use docker-compose up -d and specify ports if needed default is 8080